One Book, One Hadassah Winter Pick: ‘The Yellow Bird Sings’

 This December, Hadassah Magazine‘s One Book, One Hadassah national book club choice is The Yellow Bird Sings, a suspenseful and gripping novel set in 1940s Poland about the power of music and the bonds between a mother and her musical-prodigy daughter.

 Join Hadassah Magazine Executive Editor Lisa Hostein and the Engagement Division of Hadassah for a live online discussion with author Jennifer Rosner about her book, stories of hidden children during the Holocaust and the healing power of music as well as other topics.
+Register here for the event.

 Jennifer Rosner is the author of If A Tree Falls: A Family’s Quest to Hear and Be Heard, a memoir about raising her deaf daughters in a hearing, speaking world.
 Her children’s book, The Mitten String, won a Sydney Taylor Notable book award.
 On many ‘best of’ Historical Fiction reading lists, The Yellow Bird Sings is her debut novel and received a starred review in the Library Journal.